People Who Care

 Hollye Rogers is a graduate of The University of Louisiana at Monroe and Louisiana State University with a Master’s Degree in Social Work.
 She is currently a Licensed Clinical Social Worker and Board Approved Clinical Supervisor.
 Hollye began her career in 1994 and has held various positions including Therapist, Director of the Professional Evaluation Program and Chief Operating Officer at Palmetto Addiction Recovery Center.
 Hollye feels focusing on mental, physical, and spiritual aspects of recovery in coordination with family involvement is what makes Pecan Haven Addiction Recovery Center a successful treatment center.

-Brad Diamond, CIT
+Bradley Diamond, CIT

 Counselor